This work is grounded in honoring the horse as a sentient partner.

 The three tiers of Mindful Horsemanship include:

-1. How you show up and how the horse experiences you - cultivating awareness of your nervous system, body language, boundaries, and energy, and how these influence the horse's sense of safety.
+1. How you show up and how the horse experiences you - cultivating awareness of your nervous system, body, boundaries, energy and movement, and how these influence the horses.

 These tiers are woven throughout all clinic experiences on the ground and under saddle.